fbpx

 The MiCA Regulations categorize assets into three types:

-• Asset-linked tokens (ART, stablecoins with commodities, or multiple currencies as collateral).
+• Asset referenced tokens (ART, stablecoins with commodities, or multiple currencies as collateral).
 Section III states that if the issuance value of the asset exceeds EUR 100 million, the issuer must submit a report to the Regulator each quarter on the total number of coin holders and the average amount of transactions per day.

 • Other tokens.
 Section II notes that if, within 12 months from the start of a token offering, the total amount of the offering exceeds €1 million, the issuer must notify the Regulator.